Skip to main content

 I don’t qualify for Medicaid coverage.
 What are my options?

 You can check out Affordable Care Act (ACA) plans here, or on the Health Insurance Marketplace®.
 ACA plans make affordable health insurance available to individuals and families so you and your family can stay covered for less.
-In fact, you may be able to qualify for a $0* or low plan premium.
+In fact, you may be able to qualify for a $0 or low plan premium.
+Exclusions and limitations apply.

 What’s the difference between Medicaid and ACA coverage?